-STA5011W OPERATIONAL RESEARCH IN DEVELOPMENT MINOR DISSERTATION
+STA5011W OPERATIONAL RESEARCH IN DEVELOPMENT MINOR

-This course may not be offered in 2021
+DISSERTATION

-Convener: Associate Professor L Scott Course entry requirements: STA5010W
+This course may not be offered in 2022 90 NQF credits at NQF level 9 Convener: Associate Professor L Scott Course entry requirements: STA5010W

 On successful completion of the coursework component, students will undertake an individual, supervised applied research project on a suitable topic, the results of which are to be written up as a minor dissertation.
 In some cases, the project might be undertaken on a local problem at the student's home base.